We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People who receive magnesium soon after a heart attack have a lower risk of mortality.
 Doctors sometimes use magnesium during treatment for congestive heart failure (CHF) to reduce the risk of arrhythmia, or abnormal heart rhythm.

 Some research also suggests that magnesium plays a role in hypertension.
-However, according to the Office of Dietary Supplements (ODS), based on current research, taking magnesium supplements lowers blood pressure “to only a small extent.”
+However, according to the

 The ODS call for a “large, well-designed” investigation to understand the role of magnesium in heart health and the prevention of cardiovascular disease.